GreenBeanGravy/FA11y/README.md

 ## Troubleshooting

-- **"Position doesn't update / wrong position"**: verify resolution is exactly 1920 × 1080, Fortnite is fullscreen (not windowed-fullscreen or windowed), and the minimap is visible with nothing overlapping it.
-If it persists specifically on one map, try flipping `[POI] feature_detector` to `akaze` and `feature_clahe` to `true` in `config/config.txt`.
+- Most issues are caused by an incorrect screen resolution, or Fortnite not being in fullscreen.
+They can be solved by ensuring your screen resolution is set to 1920x1080, and Fortnite is in fullscreen, which can be toggled with F11 while the game is in focus.

 ## Contributing